IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 VALBERG IH 3 TB 342C - Using the Timer - 2

-1. Touch the timer control button ⏻, the number in timer indicator flashing.
+1. Touch the timer control button ⏻, the number in the timer indicator flashes.

-2. Then adjust Minute Minder setting follows below:
+2. Then adjust the Minute Minder setting as follows:

-Hand-drawn diagram showing a finger pressing a button with an 'T' symbol and a plus sign, likely illustrating a basic electrical or logic concept.
+Hand-drawn diagram showing a finger pressing a button with a 'T' symbol and a plus sign, likely illustrating a basic electrical or logic concept.

-• Set heat setting by touching the ⏻ or Ⓕ button.
+• Set the heat setting by touching the ⏻ or Ⓕ button.

-• If press and hold either of the two buttons, the value will adjust down or up rapidly in circle.
+• If you press and hold either of the two buttons, the value will adjust down or up rapidly in a circle.

-Note: When the timer indicator flashing, touch timer control button another time, can quick confirm the timer setting.
+Note: When the timer indicator is flashing, touching the timer control button another time can quickly confirm the timer setting.

 VALBERG IH 3 TB 342C - Using the Timer - 4